Hyouteki/Chatbot/README.md

 ```

 ## How to use
-navigate to the cloned repository and run the following command
+Navigate to the cloned repository and run the following command
 ```
 python bot.py
 ```